rrwick/Addivox/docs/docs/eq.md

 # EQ

 The EQ tab in the editor lets you draw a frequency-response curve that is applied to the synthesised sound.
-The curve is defined by a set of control points — you can add a point by clicking on the curve, drag existing points to reshape it, and remove a point by right-clicking it.
+The curve is defined by a set of control points — you can drag existing points to reshape it, and add/remove points by double-clicking.
 The curve is smoothly interpolated between points using a monotone spline, and it is flat (0 dB) outside the leftmost and rightmost points.

 Unlike the per-harmonic settings, the EQ curve is anchored to absolute frequencies rather than to the pitch of the note.
 This means a peak at 800 Hz stays at 800 Hz regardless of whether you are playing a low note or a high note.